Film and TV drama

 Become a trainee:

 Apply to ScreenSkills’ Trainee Finder scheme.
 Or try to get jobs as a runner.
-Sites like The Unit List and The Talent Manager and the Facebook group People looking for TV work: Runners are good places to find work.
+Sites like The Talent Manager and the Facebook group People looking for TV work: Runners are good places to find work.
 TV Watercooler gives advice from production companies on how they recruit runners.
 Some will advertise on their own careers site like ITV Jobs.

 You might also be interested in…